elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Api server whitelisting on all providers
 - Pipeline now uses and tests whitelisting
 - Documentation regarding licenses used in ck8s
+- Ability to set `maxconn` and `server/client timeout` in HAproxy configuration for safespring.

 ### Fixed